OpenShot/openshot-qt/doc/effects.rst

 Compressor
 """"""""""
-Reduce the volume of loud sounds or amplify quiet sounds.
+The Compressor effect in audio processing reduces the dynamic range of the audio signal, making loud sounds quieter and quiet sounds louder.
+This creates a more consistent volume level, useful for balancing the loudness of different audio sources or for achieving a particular sound characteristic in music production.

 .. table::
    :widths: 26 80